ruby-amqp/rubymarchhare.info/articles/extensions.md

 Hot Bunnies has RabbitMQ extensions support built into the core.
 Some features are based on optional arguments for queues, exchanges or messages, and some are public Hot Bunnies API features.
-Any future argument-based extensions are likely to be useful with Bunny immediately, without any library modifications.
+Any future argument-based extensions are likely to be useful with Hot Bunnies immediately, without any library modifications.

 ## What to Read Next